subeeshcbabu-zz/http-observable/README.md

 # http-observable
 A simple `RxJs` Observable binding for Node.js `http` module.
 This observable is useful to handle `streaming` http response.

+This module is a work in progress.
+TODO list:
+- `status()` - To find out the status of the http/https calls
+- `headers()` - To get the observable result on response headers
+- `body()` - Body parse and read response Body
+- Methods `get` and `post` and generic request
+- SSL validations
+- Socket and connect timeout implementations

 ## Install

 ```sh